How To Add Legal Pages To Your WordPress Site

 (Google Analytics – Policy Requirements)

-Google AdSense advertising policy requirements
+Google AdSense ads - policy requirements

-(Google AdSense display advertising - policy requirements)
+(Google AdSense policy requirements)

-And even promoting your site using Google AdWords
+Or promoting your site through Google AdWords

 Google AdWords - Policy Requirements